Dr-Katherine-Johnson/chart/README.md

 1. [Development](#development)

 ## Usage
-- If it does not already exist, create a `.env` file in the project root directory with:
-- `SERVICE_API_URL` environment variable set to the fully qualified URL of the deployed instance
-- `NODE_ENV=production`
+- No .env file is required.
+The client side code gets the service URL from the browser it's running on.

 - From your LOCAL computer:
 ```sh